AI Transformation in ITSM

 The truth is evident and powerful: AI-powered ITSM, help desks, and service desks make employees more productive and processes more robust.
 AI technologies are transformative for ITSM and the entire service experience.
 The increased use of AI in service desk tools is inevitable because it improves self-sufficiency and the end-user experience as well as the overall effectiveness of the service desk.

 Prescriptive insights on how to improve ITSM processes like change management are only the start.
-AI and machine learning are actually transforming service management so that teams can handle service holistically, manage change and compliance, and do financial planning.
+AI and machine learning are actually transforming service desk automation so that teams can handle service holistically, manage change and compliance, and do financial planning.

 This is the ideal time for AI to enter IT and service management.
 In many organizations, ITSM had been confined to just help desk operations; companies implemented ITSM to address incidents, requests, and changes, but not to add services or to define application portfolios.
 Now, ITSM will take even greater leaps forward as AI combines with other digital technologies such as the Internet of Things (IoT), robotic process automation (RPA), and bots.

-Even now, new solutions are arriving that integrate various machine-learning capabilities into tools—essentially connecting the dots to everything taking place in the IT environment.
+Even now, new service desk automation solutions integrate various machine-learning capabilities into tools—essentially connecting the dots to everything taking place in the IT environment.
 That means AI in ITSM and help desks will grow in influence and power, correlating and linking all functions and events within the managed environment.

-As AI becomes the story of ITSM, we’ll see virtual service desk agents and chatbots leveraging natural language processing (NLP) technologies.
-AI and machine learning will increasingly embed to join service management and artificial intelligence.
-Additionally, NLP will move to the forefront of innovation.
-AI technology will provide a practically human first level of interaction for end-users as the conversation becomes increasingly natural and contextually relevant.
+As AI becomes the core of ITSM, we’ll see virtual assistants and AI chatbots leveraging natural language processing (NLP) and natural language understanding (NLU) technologies to deliver autonomous conversational resolutions to users.
+Additionally, NLP and NLU will move to the forefront of AI innovation.
+They will provide a practically human first level of interaction to end-users as the conversation becomes increasingly natural and contextually relevant.

-AI’s ability to streamline processes such as patch management, incident routing, and software deployments makes its superiority stand out vividly compared to manual interventions.
+AI’s ability to streamline processes such as password resets, patch management, incident routing, and software deployments makes its superiority stand out vividly compared to manual interventions.

 Today, 70-80 percent of resources are spent on help desk and operational activities—executing service requests, closing incident tickets, and delivering changes.
 Automating these activities makes service delivery faster, cheaper, and more efficient by a dimension.
 Organizations can leverage AI to intelligently automate complex tasks at just about every operations level, freeing help desk and IT professionals and allowing them to spend more time innovating and evolving the department to help achieve business goals.